MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-copilot-faq.md

 For information about the privacy policy or transparency, see [FAQ for Copilot data security and privacy for Dynamics 365 and Power Platform](/dynamics365/faqs-copilot-data-security-privacy?context=/dynamics365/context/sales-context).

-### Does the feature automatically send emails on my behalf?
+### Does Copilot automatically send emails on my behalf?

-No. The feature doesn't send the email automatically on your behalf.
+No. Copilot doesn't send the email automatically on your behalf.
 You have to review and send the email.